Berkshire Hathaway: Acquisitions

 In March 1967, Berkshire acquired National Indemnity Company, based in Omaha, Nebraska, for $8.6 million in the first acquisition by the company under Buffett's control and the company's entrance into the insurance business.
 National Indemnity was founded in 1940 by Jack Dabney Ringwalt.
 In 2012, National Indemnity acquired workers' compensation insurer GUARD for $221 million.

 Berkshire acquired See's Candies in 1972 for $25 million.
 It produces boxed chocolates and other confectionery products in two large kitchens in California.
 See's revenues are highly seasonal, with approximately 50% of total annual revenue earned in the months of November and December.
 By 2019, the $25 million investment had returned over $2 billion, or an 8000% return, to Berkshire.

 In 1976, Berkshire first invested in GEICO, at a time when it was facing financial difficulty and had a very low stock price.

 In 1977, Berkshire bought the Buffalo Evening News and resumed publication of a Sunday edition of the paper that had ceased in 1914.
 After the morning newspaper Buffalo Courier-Express ceased operation in 1982, the Buffalo Evening News changed its name to The Buffalo News and began to print morning and evening editions.
 It now prints only a morning edition.
 Berkshire formed BH Media Group with a purchase of the Omaha World-Herald in December 2011, which included six other daily newspapers and several weeklies across Nebraska and southwest Iowa.
 In June 2012, Berkshire bought 63 newspapers from Media General, including the Richmond Times-Dispatch and Winston-Salem Journal, for $142 million in cash.
 In 2012, Berkshire Hathaway bought Texas dailies The Bryan-College Station Eagle and the Waco Tribune-Herald.
 In 2013, the company bought the Tulsa World, the Greensboro, North Carolina-based News & Record, Virginia's Roanoke Times, and Press of Atlantic City.
 In 2014, Graham Holdings Company sold its Miami television station, ABC affiliate WPLG to BH Media in a cash and stock deal.
-In June, 2018, Lee Enterprises and Berkshire Hathaway reached a five-year agreement to allow Lee Enterprises to manage Berkshire Hathaway's newspaper and digital operations.
-In 2020, Lee Enterprises acquired BH Media Group's publications and The Buffalo News for $140 million in cash, retaining WPLG.
+In June 2018, Lee Enterprises and Berkshire Hathaway reached a five-year agreement to allow Lee Enterprises to manage Berkshire Hathaway's newspaper and digital operations.
+In 2020, Lee Enterprises acquired BH Media Group's publications and The Buffalo News for $140 million in cash, retaining WPLG, which later ended its ABC affiliation and became an independent station in August 2025.
 In conjunction with the sale, Berkshire lent $576 million to Lee.